 Elizabeth Andes-Bell, a somatic movement-healer, educator and somanaut, has been teaching and exploring human expression/potential through movement and the human energy field for 40 years.
-She is thrilled to become a Continuum Practitioner and Teacher in Training.
+She is thrilled to become a Continuum Practitioner and Teacher.

 Elizabeth is the co-founder of EvolutionarySomatics.org, an online center for biotensegrally-informed fascial fitness and healing.
 In their group and 1 on 1 programs, the facial body is rehydrated, reorganized and retuned to one’s own optimal oscillation.